12/1/2025

 2. Is it sustainable?

-Moving the needle on reading success requires consistent and systematic effort.
-Title II doesn’t support one-time, one-off classes.
-Professional learning must translate best practices to the classroom and meet district goals.
-Helping educators become experts in the science of reading can be the most sustainable thing a district leader can do.
-Mississippi’s historic literacy success proved investing in educators with Lexia® LETRS® Professional Learning (Language Essentials for Teachers of Reading and Spelling) could, in fact, transform literacy outcomes.
-More recently, North Carolina educators experienced similar statewide success after implementing LETRS.
-By the end of the 2023–2024 school year, K–3 students outperformed the national average for the third year in a row—with scores steadily increasing in all subgroups.
+Mississippi’s historic literacy success, which was so impressive it came to be known as the Mississippi Miracle, proved that investing in educators with Lexia® LETRS® Professional Learning (Language Essentials for Teachers of Reading and Spelling) could transform literacy outcomes.
+North Carolina educators experienced similar statewide success after implementing LETRS.
+By the end of the 2023–2024 school year, K–3 students outperformed the national average for the third year in a row, with scores steadily increasing in all subgroups.

 3. Will it accelerate learning?

-National literacy scores have stagnated and educators need to close learning gaps.
-Professional learning implemented with Title IIA funding should help educators identify missing skills, provide instruction that addresses language and literacy development, and continually monitor and evaluate student progress.
-Educators at Friendship Charter Schools use Lexia Aspire because it's designed to help all educators accelerate literacy skills among students in grades 4-8.
-The training gave teachers the skills and tools needed to “go into the classroom and deliver high-quality instruction that moves reading outcomes,” said Tiffany Goodman, director of Multi-Tiered Systems of Support.
+Educators at Friendship Charter Schools in Washington, D.C., use Aspire because it’s designed to help all educators accelerate literacy skills among students in grades 4–8.
+The training gave teachers the skills and tools needed to “go into the classroom and deliver high-quality instruction that moves reading outcomes,” reported Tiffany Goodman, director of Multi-Tiered Systems of Support.

 4. Does it advance educational equity?

-Title IIA is explicitly designed to provide equitable access to excellent educators.
-Training educators in the basics of the science of reading addresses disparities in educational outcomes for students from underserved populations, who experience a disability supported through The Americans with Disabilities Act, and the roughly 5 million Emergent Bilinguals in classes nationwide.
-In Lexia Aspire, teachers review the critical components of equitable learning, including bilingualism and biliteracy as assets to be celebrated and leveraged in instruction.
-In addition, the program addresses best practices for assessing oral reading fluency of Emergent Bilinguals, recognizing intonation typical of student heritage or home language.
-It also provides information about Spanish/English cognates, because Spanish is the second most common language spoken in the United States (Dietrich & Hernandez, 2022); as both languages have words with Latin and Greek morphemes, approximately 30% to 40% of all words in English have a cognate in Spanish.
+Using Aspire, teachers review the critical components of equitable learning, approaching bilingualism and biliteracy as assets to be celebrated and leveraged in instruction.
+In addition, the program addresses best practices for assessing the oral reading fluency of multilingual learners, recognizing the intonation typical of students' heritage or home languages.
+Aspire also provides information about Spanish/English cognates, as Spanish is the second most common language spoken in the United States (Dietrich and Hernandez, 2022).
+Since both languages have words with Latin and Greek morphemes, approximately 30% to 40% of all words in English have cognates in Spanish.

 5. Does it empower educators?

-Teachers must be empowered in their planning and interventions.
-District leaders should consider how Title IIA-funded implementations will ensure teachers have the knowledge, skills, and tools to meet the needs of all students.
-For example, a principal in North Carolina explained the lasting effects of LETRS, “As educators, our team is truly now empowered to ensure every student will become a proficient reader."
+For example, a principal in North Carolina explained the lasting effects of LETRS: “As educators, our team is truly now empowered to ensure every student will become a proficient reader.”
 A teacher in Minnesota said, “LETRS helped me as a teacher gain a better grasp on language development as a whole.
-My knowledge has in turn enabled my students to better understand the ‘why's’ of our language."
+My knowledge has in turn enabled my students to better understand the ‘why’s’ of our language.”

-Whatever solution is chosen for your district, professional learning programs should be the cornerstone of a multiyear, systematic literacy improvement initiative and meet all of the criteria for all levels of funding, including Title IIA.
-Begin by using Title IIA funding for Lexia professional learning solutions and gain confidence knowing that every dime spent on teacher proficiency can support better outcomes overall.
+Whichever solution a district chooses, professional learning programs should be the cornerstone of a multiyear, systematic literacy improvement initiative and meet all the criteria for all levels of funding, including Title IIA.

 Meet Title IIA Professional Learning Requirements with Lexia